M&M’s pots: packaging to grow the core

 This is a simple packaging format change, but we believe it will significantly grow their brand.
-Why do we think it will drive growth?
+Why do we think this is a good example of using packaging to grow the core?

 - New occasion: Tackles a new occasion, driving, that has been a part of their consumption (bags in the back) but never a focus.
 This opens up a new set of competitors, confectionery consumed whilst driving.